a2k-hanlon/linter-veriloghdl/verilator-install-windows.md

 1. Download the Cygwin installer "setup-x86_64.exe" from https://www.cygwin.com/.
 Make sure you keep this program, as it is used to **update** as well as install Cygwin and the programs installed under it.

-2. I installed cygwin to ```C:\cygwin64```, with ```C:\cygwin64``` as the "Local Package Directory."
+2. I installed Cygwin to ```C:\cygwin64```, with ```C:\cygwin64``` as the "Local Package Directory."
 Afterwards, I moved "setup-x86_64.exe" to ```C:\cygwin64``` as well, to keep all of Cygwin's stuff in one place.

-3. Add ```C:\cygwin64\bin``` to the Windows PATH veriable.
+3. Add ```C:\cygwin64\bin``` to the Windows PATH variable.
 The fastest way to get to the PATH settings is by typing "path" into the Windows search tool and selecting "Edit the system environment variables."
-In the window that comes up, click the "Environament Variables" button near the bottom.
+In the window that comes up, click the "Environment Variables" button near the bottom.
 From the list in the next popup window, select "PATH" and click "Edit".
 Here, you can add an entry to the PATH.

 The following instructions follow [Verilator's installation instructions](https://www.veripool.org/projects/verilator/wiki/Installing):

-4. Having installed base cygwin, run Cygwin's "setup-x86_64.exe" program again to download Verilator's dependencies.
-That meant ensuring the latest (non-test) version of each of the following programs are installed:
+4. Having installed base Cygwin, run Cygwin's "setup-x86_64.exe" program again to download Verilator's dependencies.
+That means ensuring the latest (non-test) version of each of the following programs are installed:
     - perl
     - python3
     - make